Ahsanmaqbool/science_chatbot/README.md

 ## How to Run 🚀

 This guide provides instructions on how to run the NLP Chatbot developed for the AI Junior Developer Test.
-The code has been tested using Python 3.8 on Linux Ubuntu Debian 20.
+The code has been tested using Python 3.8 on Linux Ubuntu 20.04.6 LTS.

 ### Local Execution 🖥️